-This field will appear only when STP/RSTP is enabled.
-It indicates whether or not this AWK-6232 is the root of the spanning tree (the root is determined automatically).
+This field will appear only when selected to operate STP/RSTP.
+It indicates whether this AWK-5232 is the Root of the Spanning Tree (the root is determined automatically) or not.

 Bridge priority

 Setting Description Factory Default Numerical value You can increase the bridge priority by selecting a lower 32768 selected number.
 A higher bridge priority brings a greater chance of by user being established as the root of the Spanning Tree topology.